tenzir/tenzir/doc/vast.1.md

 process, whereas cluster deployments consist of multiple nodes with actors spread across them.

-Nodes can enter a peering relationship to form an ecosystem.
+Nodes can enter a peering relationship and build a topology.
 All peers have the same authority: if one fails, others can take over.
 By default, each node includes all core actors: **archive**, **index**, **importer**.
 For more fine-grained control about the components running on a node, one can spawn